 Congress Must Reauthorize, Expand, and Improve VAWA in 2019

-Infographic: President Trump Falsely Claims to Be Criminal Justice Reformer
+Infographic: President Trump Falsely Claims To Be a Criminal Justice Reformer

 CAP’s Jobs Blueprint addresses the wage stagnation and employment challenges facing working class Americans and communities left behind by investing in millions of new jobs nationwide to meet some of our nation’s most pressing economic and social needs and creating a job guarantee in the hardest-hit areas.